Can you really change your life in 15 minutes a day?

 Schedule the change in your planner.
 Set your alarm.
 Don’t hit the snooze button.
 Get up and straight into it.

 I’ve created a path of least resistance by having my workout gear sitting at the bottom of my bed, leaving no space for procrastination.
 When I wake, I get dressed.
+(I now exercise later through the day (every day.
+Non Negotiable)

 (Note: I set my alarm 15 minutes before I intend to get up.
 And then have an alarm at the time I actually get up.
 That way I gift myself with one snooze button and an extra 15 minutes of sleep)